ohcnivek/unfortunately-my-thoughts/content/blog/going-past-failure/index.md

 So yea, why do you really care about ***x***?
 Take your answer & run with it.
 At least that's what I've done.

-Te best we can do to find what we are looking for sometimes is to step away (whatever that means to you / in the situation).
+The best we can do to find what we are looking for sometimes is to just step away (whatever that means to you / in the situation).
 Somehow, stepping back offers an undeniable clarity that allows us to step out of the box that we unreasonably force ourselves into.
 I wonder why we do that.

 Here's to looking at the bigger picture, and to hopefully finding the sesame oil of our lives!